chiefenne/GCODE_Viewer_2D/README.md

 python GCODE_Viewer_2d.py any_gcode_file.nc
 ```

-When clicking the right mouse button acontext menu opens and raster and/or outline can be plotted as well.
-The raster size is set to a default of 10mm and can be redefined through the context menu.
+When clicking the right mouse button a context menu opens, and raster as well as outline can be toggled on/off.
+The default raster size is 10mm and it can be redefined through the context menu.

 ### Command Line Arguments